 Your business is not exactly like any other business out there.
 If it were, you probably wouldn't have started the business in the first place.
 In order to market your business effectively, you need to identify what sets you apart from the competition.
 Start by creating a unique selling proposition (USP) that you can refer to as you begin marketing.

 Most small business owners are over-scheduled, often juggling multiple priorities at the same time.
-This is why routines are good for us; routines help us manage our time and be as productive as possible.
+This is why routines are good for us.
+Routines help us manage our time and be as productive as possible.
 But routines can also make us complacent, especially when it comes to marketing.
 Marketing is ever-changing and the only way to consistently promote your business effectively is to stay in tune with the changes and remain open to trying new marketing activities.
-This list of 101 marketing activities may inspire you to try something new.

 While you want to make sure you are differentiating yourself from the competition, there is a lot you can learn by scoping out your biggest competitors.
 To start, you can learn a lot by conducting a Google search, and checking out what your competitors are doing on social media.
 Once you have some research on-hand, conduct a SWOT analysis for each major competitor and then your own business to uncover some new marketing opportunities.

 Now that you know what to avoid as you get started marketing your small business, it's time to focus on what you should be doing.
-This Small Business Marketing Guide includes a handful of resources that will help you promote your small business in the best possible way.
+Start putting your marketing plan together so you can reach new customers the right way.